So much better than "Middle School."

 We serve together.

 We believe that service is an education in empathy, collaboration, and responsibility.
-That’s why we build it into our curriculum.
-A few examples: many students choose an extended engagement: tutoring in local schools and volunteering at an eldercare center.
-Fifth graders produce a Halloween Carnival for their Lower School friends.
-The entire Middle School community participates in annual service events, from food drives to bike-a-thons.
+That’s why we build it into our curriculum: many students choose an extended engagement tutoring in local schools and volunteering at an eldercare center, fifth graders produce a Halloween Carnival for lower schoolers, and the entire Middle School participates in service events from food drives to bike-a-thons.